‘Days Of Our Lives’ Preview Spoilers: The Drama Explodes In Salem

-Days of Our Lives weekly preview is full of shocking revelations and major drama, and fans aren’t going to want to miss one minute of the action this week.
+The Days of Our Lives weekly preview is full of shocking revelations and major drama, and fans aren’t going to want to miss one minute of the action this week.

-In the brand new Days of Our Lives promo for the week of July 29, Gabi Hernandez (Camila Banus) tell her brother, Rafe Hernandez (Galen Gering) that she is going to marry Stefan DiMera (Brandon Barash).
+In the brand new Days of Our Lives promo for the week of July 29, Gabi Hernandez (Camila Banus) tells her brother, Rafe Hernandez (Galen Gering) that she is going to marry Stefan DiMera (Brandon Barash).

-Rafe is furious over his sister’s seemingly wild decision to marry a man who has a terrible track record with women, and the law.
+Rafe is furious over his sister’s seemingly wild decision to marry a man who has a terrible track record with women and the law.
 “Over my dead body,” he tells his sibling.

-Meanwhile there are flashes of Gabi and Stefan’s wedding ceremony, Hope Brady (Kristian Alfonso) looking upset with her current love interest, Ted Laurent (Giles Marini), and Tony DiMera (Thaao Penghlis) back in the land of the living as he gives Nicole Walker (Arianne Zucker) a kiss on the cheek.
+Meanwhile, there are flashes of Gabi and Stefan’s wedding ceremony, Hope Brady (Kristian Alfonso) looking upset with her current love interest, Ted Laurent (Giles Marini), and Tony DiMera (Thaao Penghlis) back in the land of the living as he gives Nicole Walker (Arianne Zucker) a kiss on the cheek.

 Of course, fans already know that Nicole is really Kristen DiMera (Stacy Haiduk) in disguise, and viewers will likely be thrilled to see Penghlis back on the show after his most recent character, Andre DiMera, was killed off last year by Abigail Deveraux (then Marci Miller) as she struggled with a split personality disorder.